llm-bible/llm-bible.github.io/_publications/arora2023have.markdown

 bibkey: arora2023have
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.15074"}
-tags: ['GPT', 'Model Architecture', 'Prompting', 'Uncategorized']
+tags: ['GPT', 'Model Architecture', 'Prompting']
 ---
 The performance of large language models (LLMs) on existing reasoning benchmarks has significantly improved over the past years.
 In response, we